kzn/glorie/README.md

   are executed sequentially.
 * CPSL lacks a programmatical way to assign features of newly created annotations.
 JAPE mitigates this by allowing Java code as scripting language Right-hand side of the rule.
-* Today Java doesn't seem a good choice as a scripting language, but there wasn't much choise when JAPE was designed.
+* Today Java doesn't seem a good choice as a scripting language, but there wasn't much choice when JAPE was designed.

-GLoRIE is inteded to overcome some of those drawbacks.
-It is based on GLR - a formalism that allows ambigous context-free grammars.
+GLoRIE is intended to overcome some of those drawbacks.
+It is based on GLR - a formalism that allows ambiguous context-free grammars.
 A rule in GLORIE is an grammar production that describes how to rewrite a sequence of terminals.

 Unlike classical grammars, GLoRIE allows attempts to construct a valid parse tree for each valid input position and allows partial parses.
 For example, the relevant part of grammar that constructs a Date annotation from the above example is:
 ```
+S -> Date
 Number -> [Token: kind == number]
 Month -> [Lookup: majorType == monthName]
 Date -> Number Month